diz-vara/CarND-LaneLines-P1/P1_writeup.md

 Remaining lines are separated to two groups (left and right) and averaged.
 The next image shows the result with raw line segments in red and averaged lines shown in green.
+In second version for more consistent results I use weighted average with weights equal to line segment length (thus I reduce the influence of short lines going in wrong directions)

 ![image3]

 ###2.
 Identify potential shortcomings